Free Consultation

 2. The lawyer is not intending to spend the necessary time on your case.

-10. Are there any hidden costs?
+9. Are there any hidden costs?

 Any lawyer worth hiring should have their fees clearly outlined in a fee agreement and should be upfront about their fees during initial discussions.
 Travel time, copies and nominal costs associated with the investigation should be included in your fee.
-Costs that are not normally included with standard attorney’s fees include: expert witnesses fees, private investigators, out-of-state or county travel and the cost of trial.
+Costs that are not normally included in standard attorney’s fees include: expert witness fees, private investigators, out-of-state or county travel and the cost of trial.
 Be sure that any attorney you speak to clearly addresses what costs are included in the flat fee representation and which costs are not.

 SIDE NOTE: Some criminal defense attorneys include the cost of trial in their flat fee, however, some do not.
-Be sure to inquire if the cost of trial is included in the flat fee and if it, then what the cost of trial is.
+Be sure to inquire if the cost of trial is included in the flat fee and if it is, then what the cost of the trial is.
 At Feldman & Royle, we normally bifurcate our trial fee so that you only pay the fee if the case in fact proceeds to trial.

 Hiring a Lawyer - 10 Questions to Ask